reactjs/react.dev/beta/src/content/reference/react/StrictMode.md

 There is a mistake in the code above.
 However, it is easy to miss because the initial output appears correct.

 This mistake will become more noticeable if the `StoryTray` component re-renders multiple times.
-For example, let's make the `StoryTray` re-render with a different background color whenever you hover the pointer over it:
+For example, let's make the `StoryTray` re-render with a different background color whenever you hover over it:

 <Sandpack>